 We joked about spending a week here and a week there in exotic holiday destinations on the transit flight.
 Bear in mind this was long before the era of cheap air travel and a visit abroad was still an adventure and a perk.
 Our joking turned out to be ironical as we were plagued initially with adverse weather and then with appalling aircraft unserviceability.
 The weather was reliably awful and we crept at low-level from Odiham to Manston and then on to France.
 We were forced to land in a field somewhere near Le Touquet.
 The weather showed some signs of improvement and so we climbed back into our machines and started rotors.
 I will never forget the hilarious radio check-in.
 “Leader to formation check-in”.
 “2”… “3”….
 “4”… “5 to leader, there is a gendarme here who says we cannot take off”.
 “Leader to 5, can he stop us?” – “5 to leader, he has a gun”.
 “Leader to formation shut down”.
 We eventually got clearance to take off and arrived at Le Touquet.
 This concluded the first day of our transit flight, 21 September 1963.

 The next saga in this epic was our arrival at the top end of the Rhône Valley.
-The Mistral, a strong wind, blows along that Valley.
-The trick is to know which way the wind is blowing for the season of the year.
-Our squadron navigator, Jim Sinclair, a lovely man, appeared to have got it wrong!
-We were battling into a strong head wind all the way down to the coast west of Nice.
+The Mistral, a strong wind, blows along that Valley from north to south so should have been in our favour.
+Our squadron navigator, Jim Sinclair, a lovely man, appeared to have got something wrong!
+We seem to have been battling into a headwind all the way down to the coast west of Nice.
 We ran short on fuel and had to drop into the USAF base at Chaumont for fuel and food.
 My logbook shows that we night stopped at Chaumont.
 Our next leg was from Chaumont to Lyons then on to Nice.
 The last part of our leg to Nice was over some hills in the dark without the benefit of Schermuly flares.
-Our arrival at Nice airport was a shambles involving high hovers searching for a landing pad.
+Our arrival at Nice airport was a shambles involving high hovers searching for a landing pad amongst a collection of parked aircraft.
 Nevertheless, we all made it down safely.
 So concluded 23 September 1963.